 This depends on your level of activity before surgery.
 Patients often are able to return to the level of activity they had prior to amputation.
 An amputation may even allow a

 higher level of activity such as brisk walking or running.
 Younger patients without other medical problems or joint ailments may have the best results.
 Different prosthetic styles are available depending on an individual's functional demands.

-What are the keys to having a good outcome?
+What are the keys to having a successful below-knee amputation?